First Book Workshop

 The Hall Center sponsors a workshop designed to help new faculty members in the humanities, social sciences and fine arts negotiate their first three years at KU.
 Participants meet other new faculty and have the opportunity to question a number of more senior colleagues about teaching, research and service.

-Graduate Student Workshop: Introduction to Grant Development for Humanities Graduate Students
+Grant Development Workshop Schedules for Faculty and Graduate Students